IN-SITU RAFT FORMING SYSTEM: A REVIEWHTML Full Text

 NGSPM’s College of Pharmacy, Anjaneri, Nashik - 422213, Maharashtra, India.

-ABSTRACT: Oral delivery of drug is the most preferable drug delivery due to the ease of administration, patient compliance and flexibility in the formulations.
-In recent era various technologies have been made in research and development of controlled release oral drug delivery system to overcome various physiological difficulties such as variation in gastric retention and emptying time.
-Conventional oral dosage forms pose low bioavailability problems due to their rapid gastric transition from stomach, especially in case of drugs which are less soluble at alkaline pH of intestine and locally acting drugs in stomach get rapidly emptied.
+ABSTRACT: Oral delivery of the drug is the preferable drug delivery due to the ease of administration, patient compliance, and flexibility in the formulations.
+In recent era, various technologies have been made in research and development of controlled release oral drug delivery system to overcome various physiological difficulties such as variation in gastric retention and emptying time.
+Conventional oral dosage forms pose low bioavailability problems due to their rapid gastric transition from the stomach, especially in case of drugs which are less soluble at alkaline pH of the intestine and locally acting drugs in the stomach get rapidly emptied.
 So, frequency of dose administration in such cases is increased.
-Gastro retentive drug delivery system is facing many challenges which can be overcome by upcoming newly emerging approach i.e. raft forming system.
+Gastro retentive drug delivery system is facing many challenges which can be overcome by upcoming newly emerging approach, i.e., raft forming system.
 The present study provides valuable information and highlights advances in this raft forming system.
 Different types of smart polymers used for their formulation have also been summarized.
-The review focuses on the mechanism, formulation, development and system optimization aspects of the raft forming system and also highlight parameters which may lead to response variations in altered physiological conditions are discussed as well.
+The review focuses on the mechanism, formulation, development, and system optimization aspects of the raft forming system and also highlight parameters which may lead to response variations in altered physiological conditions are discussed as well.

-INTRODUCTION: Raft forming system is one of the floating drug delivery system.
-Floating drug delivery system is retained in the stomach and are useful for drugs that are poorly soluble or unstable in intestinal fluids.
-Floating drug delivery system (FDDS) have a bulk density less than gastric fluids and so remain buoyant in the stomach without affecting the gastric emptying rate for a prolonged period of time.
+INTRODUCTION: Raft forming system is one of the floating drug delivery systems.
+Floating drug delivery system is retained in the stomach and is useful for drugs that are poorly soluble or unstable in intestinal fluids.
+Floating drug delivery system (FDDS) have a bulk density less than gastric fluids and so remain buoyant in the stomach without affecting the gastric emptying rate for a prolonged period.
 While the system is floating on the gastric contents, the drug is released slowly at the desired rate from the system.
-After release of drug, the residual system is emptied from the stomach.
-This results in an increased gastric residence time and a better control of fluctuations in plasma drug concentration 1.
+After the release of drug, the residual system is emptied from the stomach.
+This results in increased gastric residence time and better control of fluctuations in plasma drug concentration 1.

 In raft forming systems have been widely investigated as vehicles for prolonged drug delivery.
-This interest has been sparked by the advantages shown by raft forming polymeric delivery systems such as ease of administration and reduced frequency of administration, improved patient compliance and comfort.
-Raft formation occurs due to one or combination of different stimuli like pH change, temperature modulation and solvent exchange.
+This interest has been sparked by the advantages shown by raft forming polymeric delivery systems such as ease of administration and reduced frequency of administration, improved patient compliance, and comfort.
+Raft formation occurs due to one or a combination of different stimuli like pH change, temperature modulation, and solvent exchange.

-So, raft forming system via different route such as oral, nasal, ophthalmic etc can be formulated.
-Various natural and synthetic polymers such as gellan gum, alginic acid, xyloglucan, pectin, chitosan, poly (DL lactic acid), poly (DL-lactide-co-glycolide) and polycaprolactone are used for formulation development of raft forming drug delivery systems.
-Gastro retentive raft forming system helps to increase bioavailability of drug compared to conventional liquid dosage form.
-The raft formed from raft forming system, being lighter than gastric fluids, floats over the stomach contents or adhere to gastric mucosa due to presence of bioadhesive nature of polymer and produce gastric retention of dosage form and increase gastric residence time resulting in prolonged drug delivery in gastrointestinal tract.
+So, raft forming system via different route such as oral, nasal, ophthalmic, etc can be formulated.
+Various natural and synthetic polymers such as gellan gum, alginic acid, xyloglucan, pectin, chitosan, poly (DL-lactic acid), poly (DL-lactide-co-glycolide) and polycaprolactone are used for formulation development of raft-forming drug delivery systems.
+Gastro retentive raft forming system helps to increase the bioavailability of drug compared to the conventional liquid dosage form.
+The raft formed from raft forming system, being lighter than gastric fluids, floats over the stomach contents or adhere to gastric mucosa due to the presence of bioadhesive nature of the polymer and produce gastric retention of dosage form and increase gastric residence time resulting in prolonged drug delivery in the gastrointestinal tract.

-This review attempts to discuss stomach specific raft forming system in detail including formulation factors to be considered in the development of raft forming system.
+This review attempts to discuss stomach specific raft forming system in detail including formulation factors to be considered in the development of the raft-forming system.
 Also, different types of smart polymers, their mechanisms of gel formation from the sol form 2, 3.
-Raft forming systems have received much attention for the delivery of antacids and drug delivery for gastrointestinal infections and disorders.
-The mechanism involved in the raft formation includes the formation of viscous cohesive gel in contact with gastric fluids, where in each portion of the liquid swells forming a continuous layer called a raft.
+Raft-forming systems have received much attention for the delivery of antacids and drug delivery for gastrointestinal infections and disorders.
+The mechanism involved in the raft formation includes the formation of viscous cohesive gel in contact with gastric fluids, wherein each portion of the liquid swells forming a continuous layer called a raft.
 This raft floats on gastric fluids because of low bulk density created by the formation of CO2.

 FIG. 1: SCHEMATIC REPRESENTATION OF RAFT FORMING SYSTEM